slowpuke/does-nix/README.md

 - [ ] bspwm configured
 - [X] polybar configured
 - [ ] dunst configured
-- [ ] A better and more organized Rofi app launcher
 - [ ] A better solution for all the programming flakes
 - [ ] zoxide
-- [ ] Auto update and garbage collection
+- [ ] garbage collection for home-manager
 - [X] Window splitting in Kitty
 - [ ] Configure FastFetch with home-manager
 - [ ] Configure lf for the primary file explorer
-- [ ] Setup a screenshot tool
+- [X] Setup a screenshot tool
 - [ ] udisk rofi script
+- [ ] bluetooth rofi script
+- [X] rofi theme
-- [ ] rofi theme and scripts
+- [ ] find a way to manage the rofi theme without the theme.bash file